Drug-Induced Acne is a condition that occurs due to certain medications or drug side effects.

 The key risk factor for Drug-Induced Acne is the administration of certain drugs or hormones that cause the condition as a side effect.
 The common categories of drugs observed to induce this condition include:

-- Medications containing oral corticosteroids and androgens can trigger this skin condition
+- Medications containing oral corticosteroids and androgens (male hormones such as testosterone) can trigger this skin condition

 - Oral contraceptives, injections, and progesterone implants